Q1CHENL/lumid/README.md

 `sudo dnf install libqxt-qt5-devel.x86_64`

 ## Use
 This app has only been tested on my own Fedora 37 desktop with GNOME 43.7.
-I wrote this because the other extensions/apps did not meet my personal requirement of simplicity and less lagging adjusting the brightness.
+I wrote this because the other extensions/apps did not meet my personal requirement of simplicity and less lagging when adjusting the brightness.
+ >**Note: The default keyboard shortcuts for increasing and decreasing brightness are F6 and F5, respectively.
+Customizing these keyboard bindings is on my to-do list.**